What is Stormwater?

 CULTEC Contactor® and Recharger® Plastic Stormwater Chambers

 The concept of HDPE plastic chambers derived from concrete structure predecessors.
-Dome-shaped, fully open bottom corrugated chambers with perforated sidewalls.
+Dome-shaped, fully open bottom corrugated chambers.
 The chambers allow stormwater to be stored within the dome void until it can infiltrate into the ground.
 They are able to be used for residential or commercial use.
 They free up land areas that would be required for open retention/detention ponds and puts the system underground (such as under parking areas).
 Water is infiltrated into the ground and replenishes the surrounding soil and aquifer on-site rather than storing it above ground or redirecting it to a watercourse and potentially overloading or polluting our natural surroundings and resources.
 The lightweight plastic chambers replace conventional pipe and stone systems, concrete structures or above ground drainage areas such as ponds or swales.

 We are able to assist you in your design by performing preliminary calculations and supplying AutoCAD layouts free of charge